twosixlabs/armory/docs/docker.md

 ### Custom Images
 When creating custom images, it is important to extend from the armory `base` image to ensure that armory will function properly.
+If possible, using one of the armory `derived` images (e.g. `twosixarmory/pytorch`) will provide the most consistency.
+If you find that you are consistently extending armory containers, please let us know and we can look into incorporating those changes.
 Once a custom image has been created, it is a good idea to run the armory `unit` test suite in the container to make sure that armory is functioning as desired.
 For more information on how to do this, see [Armory Testing](developers/testing.md)